 - The Smile

-A smile can be one of the most empowering ways to communicate a message, but body language can fill in the gaps.
-In fact, body language can convey messages that smiles aren’t able to.
+A smile can be one of the most empowering ways to communicate a message.
 For example, when you smile, your cheeks may arch.
 This conveys contentment, excitement, and even happiness.
 It also tells others that you feel secure with yourself, which makes them more comfortable around you.
 But if you smile while feeling frustrated or angry, your cheeks may drop.
 This communicates that you are feeling nervous or uncomfortable and can make others uncomfortable around you.
+Having a good smile can help you out a lot where languages fail.
+However, some people may be awkward or too conscious of their smile and end up putting people off.
+But that can be fixed by going to a clinic that offers smile design alexandria or a similar clinic near you.
+After all, if you’re going to be a frequent and serious traveller, then you need to be able to use every tool in your arsenal, which includes a confident and charming smile.

 Fidgeting is a common behavior that we all have at times.
 But when it becomes repetitive or compulsive, it can have a negative impact on your well-being.
 Fidgeting usually refers to repetitive body movements, like tapping your feet, turning in circles, or tapping your fingers.
 It may even happen while you’re standing still.